johansyd/flex-installer/README.md

 ###Installation Mac OS x

 Flex has a [Air installer](http://flex.apache.org/installer.html) for Mac OS X which is the easiest way.
-If you want to use this installer then install [wget](http://osxdaily.com/2012/05/22/install-wget-mac-os-x/).
+If you do not want to use the [Air installer](http://flex.apache.org/installer.html) then install [wget](http://osxdaily.com/2012/05/22/install-wget-mac-os-x/) and follow the installation guide for Ubuntu.

 ###Installation Windows